Author:

 Given the nature of these crimes, it is critical to have a good defense attorney as such crimes could land one in prison depending on the circumstances.
 Even the most minor domestic charges could remain on your criminal record for life.

-At the Missouri DWI & Criminal Law Center, we provide free consultations to prospective clients.
+At the Benjamin Law Firm, LLC, we provide free consultations to prospective clients.
 Our attorneys could help prove your innocence so that you can retain your clean criminal record and begin putting your life back together.

 Contact a Family Violence Lawyer